sunilj0lly/engineering-management/README.md

 ### The Power of Anti Goals
 https://medium.com/@awilkinson/the-power-of-anti-goals-c38f5f46d23c
 > ... we decided to figure out how we could make our days consistently more enjoyable.
-To get there, we used a little trick that we learned from Warren Buffet's business partner, Charlie Munger, who is fond of saying "tell me where I’m going to die, so I’ll never go there." ...
+To get there, we used a little trick that we learned from Warren Buffet's business partner, Charlie Munger, who is fond of saying "tell me where I’m going to die, so I'll never go there." ...
 He’s talking about inversion, the idea that problems are often best solved when they are reversed.
 That it’s often easier to think about what you don’t want than what you do

 I've found the "anti-goal" a useful approach when thinking about where I actually want to head.
 It sounds a bit negative, but ultimately the outcome is a positive one.